 Fourth, we must shift the value and innovation curve for technology, lowering costs and risks related to contract lock-in and local limitations while improving services and functions offered.

 These changes can lift OSU’s technology profile to the level, quality and sustainability needed to compete successfully against our aspirational peers.
 Successfully implementing these changes will require substantial shifts in technology programs, staff skills, and funding models.

+Data is a strategic asset of the university.
 OSU's success requires that we track progress and understand outcomes.
 Our ability to do this requires that data be available, true, and actionable.
-This initiative applies to all business systems and data at OSU, whether managed in IS, business units or colleges.
+This initiative applies to all business systems and data at OSU, whether managed in IS, business units, or colleges.
 Hence, this endeavor supports all aspects of the enterprise: research growth, student success and financial stability.

 The risk to OSU for not doing this project is that we continue to do "business as usual" -- our current laborious efforts to accurately report and assess progress are inefficient and insufficient.

 The risks to success include: ongoing funding for project components; data quality and the associated need to revise business processes; community acceptance of openness in data availability; and a common commitment amongst colleges and business units to the success of the endeavor.
 Support from the Provost Sabah Randhawa and VP for Finance and Administration Mark McCambridge is in place and lowers the risk of failure, but true success will require wide support from the OSU community to treating data as a strategic asset, assuring its quality, and assuring it is appropriately protected.